 END OF PLOT

-I usually don't do the whole "step-by-step plot explain"-style blog posts as I they're kind of lazy, even tacky, but that too has a kind of mimetic magic that matches Game and its deliberately confusing Lee compositing.
-With a star kind of Frankensteined together with other movie's outtakes, stunt doubles, stand-ins, dubbers, and fictional characters, the idea of narrative and of acting roles is exposed as the sham act it is, fuel for the hypnotist that is us.
+I usually don't do the whole "step-by-step plot explain"-style blog posts as I think they're kind of lazy, even tacky, but in some case it's all just so weird you have to lay it out just to understand it yourself.
+Second hand descriptions only enhance Game and its deliberately confusing Lee compositing.
+With a star kind of Frankensteined together with other movie's outtakes, stunt doubles, stand-ins, dubbers, and playing fictional characters, the idea of narrative and of acting roles is exposed as the sham act it is, fuel for the hypnotist that is us.
 It takes many viewings to savvy all this, grasshopper, so let me help you skip the first dozen tries.
 It takes a lot of training!
-Now let those peacock's fly, Sherman!
+Now let those peacock's fly, "Sherman!"